-The Security Department at HUP and Penn Towers consists of more than 50 employees divided into three areas: Security Administration consists of the Director of Security, who is responsible for all functions of the HUP Security Department, as well as a Security Operations' Manager and a Systems Coordinator, who also manages the Photo ID/Controlled Access System.
-Security Operations consists of 49 uniformed officers on three shifts, all of whom are supervised by a sergeant with support by a corporal.
+The Security Department at HUP and Penn Towers, and the Perelman Center for Advanced Medicine consists of more than 73 employees divided into three areas: Security Administration consists of the Director of Security, who is responsible for all functions of the HUP Security Department, as well as a Security Operations Manager and a Systems Coordinator, who also manages the Photo ID/Controlled Access System.
+Security Operations consists of 69 uniformed officers on three shifts, all of whom are supervised by a sergeant with support by a corporal.
 The Security Operations Center is located on the ground floor of Silverstein Pavilion, just inside the entrance to the Emergency Room.
 Security Operations is responsible for providing safety and security services 24 hours a day, seven days a week and it responds to requests for routine and emergency services.